-A modest Lift app may just be what we need to make the right change sticks.
+A modest Lift app maybe what we need to make the right change sticks.
 The new free iPhone app offers a no-frill, commonsensical approach to personal change.

-While America’s $10 billion-a-year self-help industry is churning out fantastic concepts that promise giant leap for mankind, the Lift app is intentionally far less ambitious and wants you to focus on your single step.
+While America’s $10 billion-a-year self-help industry is churning out fantastic concepts that promise a giant leap for humankind, the Lift app is intentionally far less ambitious and wants you to focus on your single step.

-Basically, the Lift app is designed to facilitate the formation of desired habits.
-By harnessing the power of habits, human potential can be attained.
-On Lift, popular habits among its users include Floss, Sleep by Midnight, Run, Eat Breakfast, and Meditate.
+The Lift app is designed to facilitate the formation of desired habits.
+By harnessing the power of practices, human potential can be attained.
+On Lift, popular patterns among its users include Floss, Sleep by Midnight, Run, Eat Breakfast, and Meditate.
 A user chooses habit(s) to cultivate and checks in whenever the intended action is performed.

-Accomplishing the intended action is your small personal victory and the app allows you to celebrate it with a simple act of check in.
-And one can actually extract a good dose of satisfaction when clicking on the innocuous button.
-Indeed, it is far more satisfying that checking in on foursquare or Facebook.
+Accomplishing the intended action is your small personal victory, and the app allows you to celebrate it with a simple check-in act.
+And one can extract a good dose of satisfaction when clicking on the innocuous button.
+Indeed, it is far more satisfying than checking in on foursquare or Facebook.

-Lift tracks and display graphs to show users how many times the habit was performed, over the past weeks/months.
-To gain ‘Momentum’ on the app, you need to perform and check-in a habit at least 3 times a week.
+Lift tracks and display graphs to show users how many times the habit was performed over the past weeks/months.
+To gain ‘Momentum’ on the app, you need to complete and check-in a routine at least three times a week.
 ‘Momentum’ is used as a yardstick to measure how near you are from making the habit your habit.

-Additionally, the app comes with a support system, in the form of users community.
-The community provides encouragement (or a healthy level of peer pressure), as they can give you ‘props’ (likes) for your check ins.
-Props, as a form of peer recognition, can fuel motivation.
-For those who are still mired in underachieved New Year’s resolutions, the Lift app might come in handy.
+Additionally, the app comes with a support system in the form of the user’s community.
+The community provides encouragement (or a healthy level of peer pressure), as they can give you ‘props’ (likes) for your check-ins.
+Support, as a form of peer recognition, can fuel motivation.
+For those still mired in underachieved New Year’s resolutions, the Lift app might come in handy.

 Apps designed to enhance our emotional and psychological well-being (like Lift) will become more pervasive in the new social web.
-I’ve recently discovered a sweet little app called Gratitude Journal, which encourage me to write five things I’m grateful for each day.
-Such simplicity comes with a multiplicity of positive effects.
+I’ve recently discovered a sweet little app called Gratitude Journal, which encourages me to write five things I’m grateful for each day.
+Such simplicity comes with a diversity of positive effects.

-Lift has just started its ride up from the basement, with the mission of making a giant impact on human potential through positive support.
-For this simple app, that towering aspiration is particularly uplifting.
+The lift has just started its ride up from the basement, with the mission of making a giant impact on human potential through positive support.
+For this simple app, that lofty aspiration is incredibly uplifting.

 Lift Worldwide is one of the companies invested by The Obvious Corporation.

-As always bringing to you the best information out there to you.
+As always, we are bringing you the best information out there.